cloukit/toggle/example/1.3.2/USAGE.md

 ></cloukit-toggle>
 ```

-But make sure you register that theme in the themeService properly.
+But make sure you register that theme in the [`CloukitThemeService`](https://cloukit.github.io/#/component/theme) properly.

 Of yourse you will need to import the `CloukitToggleModule` and inject it into your main `NgModule`.